Louise Johnson – Writer

-My debut novel ‘No Name’ was longlisted for the Retreat West Prize 2020 and for the Spotlight First Novel Competition 2020 (under title ‘No Woman is an Island’.)
+My debut novel ‘The House on Fournier Street’ was longlisted for the Retreat West Prize 2020 and for the Spotlight First Novel Competition 2020 (under title ‘No Woman is an Island’.)

-Favourite directors: Lynne Ramsay, Mike Leigh, Nic Roeg RIP, Thomas Vinterberg.
+Favourite directors include: Lynne Ramsay, Mike Leigh, Nic Roeg RIP, Thomas Vinterberg.

 Favourite films: Festen, ’71, London to Brighton, Moonlight, Victoria, Manchester by the Sea and last but not least, Cabaret.

 Come Home Soon